Stochastic Variance-Reduced Newton: Accelerating Finite-Sum Minimization with Large Batches: Main result

-for an $n\times d$ matrix $\A$ with rows $\a_i^\top$ and an $n$-dimensional vector $\y$.
-Since this problem is quadratic, the Hessian is the same everywhere, and the local convergence neighborhood $U_f$ is the entire space $\R^d$.
-One of the popular methods for solving the least squares task, known as the Iterative Hessian Sketch (IHS, \cite{pilanci2016iterative}), is exactly the stochastic Newton update \eqref{eq:stochastic-newton}, where the Hessian inverse estimate $\Bbt$ is constructed via sketching.
+The above techniques can be used to accelerate SVRN, for instance, in the important task of solving least squares regression.
+Here, given an $n\times d$ matrix $\A$ with rows $\a_i^\top$ and an $n$-dimensional vector $\y$, the objective being minimized is the following quadratic function:

+One of the popular methods for solving the least squares task, known as the Iterative Hessian Sketch \cite[IHS]{pilanci2016iterative}, is exactly the Stochastic Newton update \eqref{eq:stochastic-newton}, where the Hessian estimate $\Hbt$ is constructed via sketching.
 In this context, SVRN can be viewed as an accelerated version of IHS.
-To make this algorithm independent of the condition number, we can combine SVRN with a popular importance sampling technique called leverage score sampling \cite{drineas2006sampling,fast-leverage-scores}, where the importance probabilities are (approximately) proportional to $p_i\propto \a_i^\top(\A^\top\A)^{-1}\a_i$.
-With a simple adaptation of our main result, we can show the following corollary describing the convergence rate of SVRN as a least squares solver, with sketched Hessian and leverage score sampled gradients, which is completely free of the condition number $\kappa$.
-This improves on the state-of-the-art complexity for reaching a high-precision solution to a preconditioned least squares task from $O(nd\log(1/\epsilon))$ \cite{rokhlin2008fast,avron2010blendenpik,meng2014lsrn} to $O\big(nd\,\frac{\log(1/\epsilon)}{\log(n/d)}\big)$.
-See Appendix \ref{a:ls} for proof and further discussion. \begin{corollary}[Fast least squares solver] Given $\A\in\R^{n\times d}$ and $\y\in\R^n$, after $O(nd\log n + d^3\log d)$ preprocessing cost to find the sketched Hessian inverse $\Bbt\approx_{1/4}(\frac1n\A^\top\A)^{-1}$ and an approximate leverage score distribution $p_i\geq\a_i^\top(\A^\top\A)^{-1}\a_i/(2d)$, SVRN implemented for distribution $\Dc$ sampling $\frac1{2p_I}(\a_I^\top\x-y_I)^2$ where $I\sim p$, with high probability satisfies:
+To fully leverage the structure of the least squares problem, we use a popular importance sampling technique called leverage score sampling \cite{drineas2006sampling,fast-leverage-scores}, where the importance probabilities are (approximately) proportional to $p_i\propto \a_i^\top(\A^\top\A)^{-1}\a_i$.
+Through an adaptation of our main result, we show that a version of SVRN for least squares, with sketched Hessian and leverage score sampled gradients, improves on the state-of-the-art complexity for reaching a high-precision solution to a preconditioned least squares task from $O(nd\log(1/\epsilon))$ \cite{rokhlin2008fast,avron2010blendenpik,meng2014lsrn} to $O\big(nd\,\frac{\log(1/\epsilon)}{\log(n/d)}\big)$.
+See Appendix~\ref{a:ls} for proof and further discussion. \begin{theorem}[Fast least squares solver] Given $\A\in\R^{n\times d}$ and $\y\in\R^n$, after $O(nd\log n + d^3\log d)$ preprocessing cost to find the sketched Hessian estimate $\Hbt$ and an approximate leverage score distribution, SVRN finds $\xbt$ so that